Epidemiological summary

 More information on the occurrence of WNV infection among humans in Europe2, as well as WNV outbreaks among equids and birds, is available in the joint monthly report produced by ECDC and the European Food Safety Authority (EFSA).

-Here we present the weekly report as of 27 May 2026.
+Here we present the weekly report as of 24 June 2026.

 Overview of West Nile virus cases in EU/EEA and EU-neighbouring countries

 Table 1.
-Countries and regions with locally acquired human cases of West Nile virus infections in 2026 as of 27 May.
+Countries and regions with locally acquired human cases of West Nile virus infections in 2026 as of 24 June.

-(*) Compared to the previous weekly report.
+** Compared to the previous weekly report.

 Download the data

-Download the dataset for West Nile virus surveillance.
+Download the West Nile virus surveillance dataset.

 1. Cases acquired within the reporting country.↩︎